 In most instances, pharmacists come into the picture when medication advice is required to improve a sick patient’s recovery – they are often trusted more than anyone else when it comes to medication.
 However, it is also important to note that the role of a pharmacist has begun to expand into one of a primary care provider, and for this reason they have become another trusted overall healthcare resource for patients.

 In situations where patients don’t need instruction on taking a medication but rather have inquiries about broader health concerns, many pharmacists are now considered by patients to be someone they can approach and trust.
 This sentiment does a lot for the overall image of the pharmacy profession, but also takes some of the stress off of others healthcare providers fielding similar questions.

 Especially among communities that may not feel as comfortable seeking medical advice, pharmacists have become a vital resource.
 African American pharmacists have begun bridging a cultural gap to create a safe space for people of color to reach out about broader medical topics.
 At the end of the day, mutual trust and understanding is what allows pharmacists – and other healthcare professionals – to provide the best patient care possible.

 In addition to providing care for patients, pharmacists can lend their expertise to other healthcare professionals that share the same setting as them.
 The expanded role of pharmacists has helped to alleviate some pressure off other overworked healthcare providers, especially in fields that are understaffed.
 Pharmacists can also educate other healthcare professionals in areas like new medications, so that the level of care they offer their patients when a pharmacist isn’t present is more helpful and accurate.

 Looking for a new role in the pharmacy realm?
-It’s one of our specialties – head to our job board to see a full list of opportunities or email us directly today!
+It’s one of our specialties – head to our job board to see a full list of opportunities or send us an updated resume here and speak with a recruiter to personalize your search as soon as today!